A Shopping Guide to Paris in January

 We’ve written a little about the basics on where to shop in Paris already, but here’s a quick guide for the winter sales.

-LOOKING HAUTE IN THE MARAIS: Hip and trendy, the Marais is where you’ll go when you want a midday coffee after you’ve scoured the racks at the BHV (Bazar de l'Hôtel de Ville) department store on rue de Rivoli.
+Hip and trendy, the Marais is where you’ll go when you want a midday coffee after you’ve scoured the racks at the BHV (Bazar de l'Hôtel de Ville) department store on rue de Rivoli.
 Stay nearby in one of our wonderful Marais homes like Le Palais de Marie.

-PIGALLE’S BOBO BOUTIQUES: What was once the sleazy bohemia at the base of Montmartre is beginning to be the realm of the hip elite known as the Bobos.
+What was once the somewhat sleazy bohemia at the base of Montmartre is beginning to be the realm of the hip elite known as the Bobos.
 (Like hipsters but better.)
 It’s a fitting spot for vintage boutiques, concept stores, and some of the best-kept fashion secrets in Paris.
 Like the sound of modern-day Pigalle?
 Stay in one of our charming homes in the area like Vuillard's Atelier.